Federica-B/smart-dizzy-home/README.md

 ```
 dos2unix [options] [file-name]
 ```
-- If you do not possess three Arduinos, or if the Arduino models do not contain 'UNO' in their names, the bash script [start_simulation](https://github.com/Federica-B/smart-dizzy-home/blob/main/raspy/raspy_scripts/start_simulation) will not function.
+- If you do not possess three Arduinos, or if the Arduino models do not contain 'Arduino' in their names, the bash script [start_simulation](https://github.com/Federica-B/smart-dizzy-home/blob/main/raspy/raspy_scripts/start_simulation) will not function.
 You can start the singular scripts manually.

 ## Future work
 - [X] Implement functionality to modify Arduino's actuation logic via serial communication by deploying a function that allows rewriting values of variables used in the actuation process. - configuration function